ta3ag/lbd/_sources/ctrlflow.txt

 “Computer Architecture: A Quantitative Approach” (there are 5 editions until the book is written) is more complicate and deep in CPU architecture.

+Above two books use Mips CPU as example since Mips is more RISC-like than other market CPUs.
+ARM serials of CPU dominate the embedded market especially in mobile phone and other portable devices.
+The following book is good which I am reading now.

+ARM System Developer's Guide: Designing and Optimizing System Software (The Morgan Kaufmann Series in Computer Architecture and Design).